Power of discovery stage in IT product development

 App development & design

 During the discovery stage, teams focus on understanding user needs and aligning them with business objectives.
-They also tackle technical details and visualize the product's design.
+They also tackle technical details and visualize the product’s design.
 Refining the path at this stage enhances user satisfaction and reduces the need for costly adjustments later.
+Overall, discovery is essential in project management to minimize budget overruns and scope creep.
+Skipping discovery can lead to misaligned goals and unexpected costs, impacting both timeline and budget.
+Proper execution ensures efficient resource allocation and early risk mitigation.

 Significance of user-centricity